dynamsoft-docs/barcode-reader-docs/parameters/enum/format-enums.md

 # Dynamsoft Barcode Reader Enumeration - Format Enumeration
+The barcode format our library will search for is composed of [BarcodeFormat group 1](#barcodeformat) and [BarcodeFormat group 2](#barcodeformat_2), so you need to specify the barcode format in group 1 and group 2 individually.

   | Enumeration | Description |
   |-------------|-------------|
   | [`BarcodeFormat`](#barcodeformat) | Describes the barcode types in BarcodeFormat group 1. |
   | [`BarcodeFormat_2`](#barcodeformat_2) | Describes the barcode types in BarcodeFormat group 2. |

----

 ## BarcodeFormat
 Describes the barcode types in BarcodeFormat group 1.
-All the formats can be combined, such as BF_CODE_39 | BF_CODE_128.
-Note: The barcode format our library will search for is composed of [BarcodeFormat group 1](#barcodeformat) and [BarcodeFormat group 2](#barcodeformat_2), so you need to specify the barcode format in group 1 and group 2 individually.

 ### Declarations